LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 [**Chiaki**](https://github.com/thestr4ng3r/chiaki) — Cross-platform client for PlayStation 4 Remote Play. — [Video](https://www.youtube.com/watch?v=w_9eyUgdaYg)

 [**ZeroTierOne**](https://github.com/zerotier/ZeroTierOne) — Programmable Ethernet switch that allows all networked devices, VMs, containers, and applications to communicate as if they all reside in the same physical data center or cloud region, similar to [LogMeIn Hamachi](https://en.wikipedia.org/wiki/LogMeIn_Hamachi).

+[**Frogging-Family / community-patches**](https://github.com/Frogging-Family/community-patches) — A list of patches maintained by the community.

 ## Processors